Through the Smoky Mountains: Days 18-23

 Rain starts pouring down as we reach Mollies Ridge Shelter, the first shelter in the Smokies.
 I decide to stay; Silas pushes on to meet up with the rest of the group.
 A sign at the shelter helpfully points to water on one side, and the ‘toilet area’ down the other.
 There are no privies in Tennessee, and the hill is a minefield of raised dirt piles.

 We string a tarp across the front of the shelter and hang our packs from the roof beam.
 Graffiti lines the walls.
 I spot one quote from the Lord of the Rings:

 “It’s a dangerous business, Frodo, going out of your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.”

 I wake up to find a tent set up smack in the middle of the toilet area.
 Interesting choice of a spot, I think.

 I hike alone through muddy trails in steady rain and fog.
 Ian passes me early in the day, slipping and sliding down the slopes.

 “The trail is actively trying to kill me today!” he shouts over his shoulder.

 By the time I arrive at the shelter, all my belongings are wet.
-A tarp covers the front of the shelter, keeping the rain out.
-Other hikers have surrounded a small fire in the fireplace with wet socks and boots, hoping to dry them out.
+The shelter tarp keeps most of the rain out.
+Other hikers have started a small fire in the fireplace and surrounded it with wet socks and boots, hoping to dry them out.
+My boots and socks are soaked with mud; I pull them off and add them to the pile.
 By the time I go to bed, the shelter is completely packed.